University of Wisconsin–Madison

 • Any additional training or teaching seminar required or recommended by your department or program

-For more information, please contact your grad coordinator or program manager
+For more information, please contact your graduate coordinator or program manager.

 These trainings are conducted by CEETE, the Collaboratory for Engineering Education and Teaching Excellence.
-For more information, please contact CEETE: ceete@engr.wisc.edu
+For more information, please email CEETE.

-Undergraduate TAs, called Student Assistants (SAs), must attend one half day training the Friday before classes start.
+Undergraduate TAs, called Student Assistants (SAs), must attend one half-day training the Friday before the semester start.
 There is also a Canvas course associated with that training.
+You will receive information from your department.

-New TAs attend New Educators Orientation (NEO) for 1.5 days the Tuesday and Wednesday before the semester starts.
-This is required for all new TAs in the College of Engineering and for many TAs in CALS.
-If you are in CALS, please contact your department to determine if you must attend.
+New TAs attend New Educators Orientation (NEO) for 1.5 days total on the Tuesday and Wednesday before the semester starts.
+This is required for all new TAs in the College of Engineering (and for many TAs in CALS).

 Returning TAs have required continuing education.
 You must complete a short Canvas quiz and also choose one of the following: